Skip to main content

 Episode metadata

-In v2, meta/episodes.jsonl has one JSON object per line per episode, typically including:
+v2 stores one JSON line per episode in meta/episodes.jsonl, typically including:

 • episode_index